Candy Jones: Mind-control claims

 There was also a letter [Jones] wrote to her attorney, William Williams, to cover herself in case she died or disappeared suddenly or under unusual circumstances; she told him she was not at liberty to reveal exactly what she was involved in.
 Bain wrote to Williams who corroborated this fact.

 Bain also notes that in 1971, an article by hypnosis expert George Estabrooks was published in Science Digest, wherein Estabrooks openly discussed the successful creation of amnesiac couriers of the type Jones claimed to have been.

 Dr. Herbert Spiegel, a nationally recognized hypnosis expert, wrote the foreword to The Control of Candy Jones.

-Candy Jones is the subject of the Exit Clov song "MK ULTRA."

-The story of her mind-control claims was featured in an episode of Dark Matters: Twisted But True in a segment entitled "Sexy Secret Agent".
+The story of her mind-control claims was featured in an episode of the Science Channel's Dark Matters: Twisted But True in a segment entitled "Sexy Secret Agent".

 Death

 Jones died of cancer on January 18, 1990, at Lenox Hill Hospital.
 She was 64 years old and had been living in Manhattan.